krakend/krakend-documentation/overview/run.md

 Use "krakend [command] --help" for more information about a command.
 {{< /terminal >}}

+You can use the following commands:

+- `krakend check`: Use [krakend check](/docs/configuration/structure/) to make sure the configuration file you have generated is not broken and has the required attributes to start the gateway.
+- `krakend check-plugin`: Use the [check-plugin](/docs/extending/check-plugin/) when you are developing custom plugins and you want to check that they are compatible with the server.
+- `krakend run`: Use run to start the API gateway server.
+- `krakend version`: Use the version command to print the current KrakenD version and the Glibc and Go versions used during compilation.

+## Starting the gateway server
-To start the server, invoke the `krakend run` command.
-The command will require a configuration file with your API definition.
-You can create your first `krakend.json` file using the [KrakenDesigner](https://designer.krakend.io/) if you prefer a UI.
+To start the server, invoke the `krakend run` command with a configuration file containing your API definition.
+You can visually create your first `krakend.json` file using the [KrakenDesigner](https://designer.krakend.io/) if you prefer a UI.

-To get started right away, you can paste the following content inside a `krakend.json` file:
+Or to get started right away, you can paste the following content inside a `krakend.json` file:

 {{< highlight json >}}
 {